What should I know before I file an appeal with the Civil Service Commission?

 This may include witnesses, management, and human resources.
 You may be able to find information online through the City staff directory.

 Does the Commission represent me in the appeal?

 The Commission is a neutral quasi-judicial forum for employees to bring appeals.
 Commission staff can give information about processes and procedures but cannot advise you regarding your appeal or give you legal advice.
 You may consult with an attorney or have an attorney represent you through the appeal hearing at your own cost.

 Sometimes issues can be resolved through mediation with the parties involved and parties are encouraged to explore this option.
 You can contact the City’s Alternative Dispute Resolution program for more information.
 After filing you may put your appeal on “hold” while you negotiate a resolution or settlement.

 For issues of discrimination, harassment and retaliation you should contact the Seattle Office for Civil Rights.
 Appeals with those allegations are referred to SOCR and not heard by the Commission.

-For allegations of ethics violations you should contact the Seattle Ethics and Elections Commission.
+For allegations of ethics violations, improper governmental actions and/or whistleblower retaliation you should contact the Seattle Ethics and Elections Commission.
 Appeals with those allegations are referred to SEEC and not heard by the Commission.

 Appeals Log of Decisions: A Summary of Orders, Memorandums and Decisions Issued by CSC Hearing Officer (Examiner), the Office of the Hearing Examiner and/or the Commission click here